My Story by Christina EnevoldsenOct 22nd, 2009 | By Christina Enevoldsen | Category: All Posts, Our Stories

 My father not only abused me himself, but also traded me to other men.
 There were sex parties where young girls were exchanged.
 When I was about eight or nine, my dad bragged to a group of people that I would make a good call girl.
 He said it like that was a good thing.
 They all laughed.
 Around the same time, my dad lost his job and a wealthy neighbor helped to keep us fed.
 I was sent to the neighbor’s house, either as a favor or as payment for the food he gave us.
 The neighbor raped me with a pool stick in his basement.
 I walked home alone, hoping nobody would see what a bad girl I was.

-I’m still on the healing journey, but I’ve woken up from my nightmare and have learned to shine the light on my past.
+I’ve woken up from my nightmare and have learned to shine the light on my past.
 As I’ve faced the truth, my life has drastically changed.
 I’m the happiest I’ve ever been.
 I love myself.
 I have healthy relationships.
 I’m able to look at my future with excitement.
 The worst part of my life is over.
 I’m an overcomer.